 The industrious French King Henri IV commissioned its construction in 1605.
 The square and the houses bordering the square were completed in 1612 and remained intact.

 Place des Vosges features a homogeneous brick and stone architecture unique in Paris.
 Its 127m x 140m square design, arcades and refreshing garden are remarkable.

 Place des Vosges is a good starting point for a visit of Le Marais and for shopping in rue des Francs-Bourgeois.
 Check the walk in Paris Marais.

 Paris metro: Saint-Paul, line 1.

-Victor Hugo, the author of the novel "The Hunchback of Notre Dame", lived from 1832 to 1848 on the second floor of Hotel de Rohan-Guemenee at number 6, Place des Vosges.
-The house, now called Maison de Victor Hugo has been turned into a museum.
-You can visit the rooms where Victor Hugo wrote most of Les Miserables, a historical novel, first published in 1862, that is considered one of the greatest novels of the 19th century.
-On display are souvenirs, drawings and books, all in chronological order, from his childhood to his exile between 1852 and 1870.
-Web site
+Victor Hugo, the author of the novel "The Hunchback of Notre Dame", lived from 1832 to 1848 on the second floor of Hotel de Rohan-Gueménée.
+The house, called Maison de Victor Hugo, is today a museum.
+Visit the rooms where Victor Hugo wrote most of Les Misérables, a historical novel, published in 1862 and considered one of the greatest novels of the 19th century.
+On display are souvenirs, drawings and books from his childhood to his exile between 1852 and 1870.

-Between its courtyard and its garden, the Hotel de Sully is one of the most beautiful private mansions in Le Marais.
-This 17th century monument was home to Henry IV's minister, Maximilien de Bethune, Duke of Sully.
-Since 1967 it has been the headquarters of the Centre des monuments nationaux and is not open to visit.
-The garden, which was originally planted with a formal embroidery effect, has two entrances: 7, Place des Vosges at one end and 48, rue Saint Antoine through the courtyard at the other end.
-Web site.
+The Hotel de Sully is one of the most beautiful private mansions in Le Marais.
+This 17th century monument was home to Henry IV's minister, Maximilien de Béthune, Duke of Sully.
+Since 1967, it is the headquarters of the Centre des monuments nationaux and is not open to visit.
+The garden, which was originally planted with a formal embroidery effect, has two entrances: 7, Place des Vosges at one end and 48, rue Saint-Antoine through the courtyard at the other end.